-Sarah Lopez sworn in as Sedgwick County Commissioner, David Dennis begins second term
+Sarah Lopez sworn in as Sedgwick County commissioner, David Dennis begins second term

 WICHITA, Kan.
 (KSNW) — Sarah Lopez was officially sworn in as the Sedgwick County Commissioner for District Two Sunday afternoon.

-Lopez is making history as a county commissioner, she’s the first Latino woman to be elected to the position.
+Lopez is making history as a county commissioner.
+She’s the first Latina to be elected to the position.

-Another county commissioner, David Dennis in District Three is beginning his second term.
+Another county commissioner, David Dennis in District 3 is beginning his second term.

-“What I really appreciate were all the people who had their trust put into me to be able to lead our county for another four years,” said Dennis.
+“What I really appreciate where all the people who had their trust put into me to be able to lead our county for another four years,” said Dennis.

 County Commissioner Dennis also spoke with us about his plans for his second term.